ArbiNazari/ZoltarBall/README.md

 Discreptions: ZalberBall is a game prediction engines that compiles past and current team stats, scoring percentages, past wins/loses, etc., and compiles the best outcome based on mathematic statistics.

-Functionaltiy: HTML, CSS FRAMEWORK, BOOTSTRAP, JAVASCRIPT - THIRD PARTY API's
+Functionality: HTML, CSS FRAMEWORK, BOOTSTRAP, JAVASCRIPT - THIRD PARTY API's

 Our Task: